A Far Off Place: Reception

 On review aggregator Rotten Tomatoes, the film holds a score of 42% based on reviews from 12 critics, with an average rating of 5 out of 10.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Film critic Roger Ebert criticized the plot and the level of violence.
 Awarding the film two stars, he singled out the film's premise which requires the characters to cross 2,000 kilometers to find help: "As perhaps the only American film critic who has in fact crossed the Kalahari Desert, twice, I could have saved them a lot of trouble.
 There were dozens of towns and villages within 100 miles of their starting place, and Cape Town itself would have been less than 2,000 kilometers away".
 He also noted the film's similarities to the 1971 Australian film Walkabout.

-Ebert praised the performances and the photography, the latter which he said "captures the forms of the sand dunes with real poetry".
+Ebert praised the performances and the photography, the latter of which he said "captures the forms of the sand dunes with real poetry".
 In addition, Ebert positively cited "the scenes where the young Bushman (Sarel Bok) teaches...survival lore, tells [the kids] the legends of his people, and laughs uproariously at their Westernized behavior".
 He lamented the film's strengths gave way to tired plot conventions and scenes of violence that are arguably above a PG rating.

 Film historian and critic Leonard Maltin had mixed reactions to the storyline.
-He considered the plot "borderline-slow but head-on straight", and said that the "frank treatment of death makes this iffy for young kids, but older children should find it rewarding."
+He considered the plot "borderline-slow but head-on straight", and said that the "frank treatment of death makes this iffy for young kids, but older children should find it rewarding".